Make this rich, slightly sweet homemade paska – a traditional Slovak Easter bread, and one of my favorite childhood traditions.

 But on the plus side, that means it is Easter!
 And, for me, if it’s Easter, it’s time to make this amazing bread.
 Paska.

 Growing up in a family rich with Slovak traditions, I came early to love paska as a traditional yeasted Easter bread.
-I believe it’s also common in other eastern European traditions, but I know it based on my Slovak heritage.
+I believe it’s also common in other eastern European traditions.
+I know it based on my Slovak heritage.

 My Dad is 100% Slovak.
 (Is it possible to be 110% Slovak?
 Because if so I’m pretty sure he fits the bill. :)) And while my Mom is not herself Slovak, she got all of my paternal grandmother’s recipes and has been making them for years.
-And of the whole lot, this paska is definitely one of my childhood favorites.
+And of the whole lot, paska is one of my absolute favorites.

 My family’s recipe for paska yields a pretty traditional yeasted bread, enriched with a bit of butter, eggs, and sugar for a sweet, brioche-like flavor perfectly suited to an Easter celebration.